-It is the responsibility of the initiator of any sexual activity to ensure that he or she has the other person's consent before engaging in sexual activity.
-Consent may never be obtained through the use of force, coercion (manipulation), or intimidation.
+It is the initiator of any sexual activity to ensure that they have the other person's consent before engaging in sexual activity.
+Consent may never be obtained through force, coercion (manipulation), or intimidation.
 Sexual contact with anyone who is incapable of giving consent because he or she is incapacitated due to alcohol and/or drug consumption, because of a mental or physical impairment, or for some other reason is a violation of this policy.
 People who are unconscious, for any reason, or are physically unable to communicate, are assumed to be incapable of giving consent.

 In evaluating whether consent was given, consideration will be given to the totality of the facts and circumstances, including, but not limited to, the extent to which a complainant affirmatively used words or actions indicating a willingness to engage in sexual contact, free from manipulation, intimidation, fear, or coercion; whether a reasonable person in the respondent's position would have understood such person's words and acts as an expression of consent; and whether there are any circumstances, known or reasonably apparent to the respondent, demonstrating incapacitation or fear.
+A key consideration in evaluating consent will be whether the respondent exercised undue influence over the complainant because the respondent was a member of the clergy, mental or physical health services provider, or held some other position of trust and who exploited the complainant's emotional dependency on the respondent.